Before deciding how much of your retirement dollars to direct into stocks and bonds, consider adding another type of

-A third retirement asset allocation model gives you the best of both worlds.
+A third asset allocation model gives you the best of both worlds.
 Instead of choosing between annuities vs. stocks and bonds, you can incorporate annuities alongside stocks and bonds.
 Or, you can replace one asset class in your portfolio with annuities.
 For instance, you might replace bonds.

 Your goals should be to reduce the risk of depleting your nest egg during retirement and boost your income potential.
 Having annuities as a portion of your portfolio can help you deliver on these goals.
 Here are a few of the ways:

 Reduces risk of income decrease: Annuities can minimize the risk of an income decrease during a market downturn.
 Inside a variable annuity, you will often allocate a higher percentage of stocks than you would if you weren't using the annuity.
 But if the annuity contract has a guaranteed minimum withdrawal benefit (GMWB) rider clause, you can feel comfortable doing so.
 That's because the amount of income you can withdraw is guaranteed by the GMWB rider, regardless of market performance.

 Reduces the odds that you will run out of money: Variable annuities with a GMWB with a guaranteed minimum lifetime benefit let you annually withdraw a certain percentage of the amount you invested for life.
 What remains will most often be extended to a beneficiary upon your death.
 Investors with low pension amounts or conservative withdrawal rates or equity allocations can achieve a sustainable lifetime income.
-All you have to do is replace a portion of their portfolios with a variable annuity with a GMWB.
+All you have to do is replace a portion of your portfolio with a variable annuity with a GMWB.